Contemporary: 1945 to 1990

 This example is at 36 Clarks Crossing.

-Building innovations of the 1930s enabled this trek to the outdoors, thick plate glass, the development of exterior grade plywood in 8 ft lengths and new glues.
+Building innovations of the 1930s enabled this trek to the outdoors: thick plate glass, the development of exterior grade plywood in eight foot lengths and new glues.
 The designs moved the focus from the interior, which could still be a limited space, and expanded it to include the outside.
-This was done using enclosed courtyards or establishing gardens and ponds for the specific purpose of being viewed from the interior of the home.
+This was done using enclosed courtyards, or establishing gardens and ponds for the specific purpose of being viewed from the interior of the home.
 Many of the features developed for the ranch house, particularly the eight foot. ceilings, carried over to contemporary.

 42 Briggs Avenue has a carport under the low-pitched gable roof with deep overhanging eaves.